 PIM Xtreme would be a good choice if you want to tinker with the program interface, and the way that tasks, events, and contacts are organized and interconnected.
 It also has a calendar, notes, and a "Today Panel" that gives you a nice overview.
 PIM Xtreme has a build-it-yourself user interface.
 Tasks, events, contacts, notes, etc., have their own window pane, and you size and arrange them to fit your needs.

-Scheduled for Evaluation
+Candidates for Evaluation

 Related Web-app PIMs